W5DEV/go-recipe-api/README.md

 # go-recipe-api

+The go-recipe-api is the final form of my Online Cookbook Backend, built to be hosted on local hardware utilizing Docker.
+It is built using Go, Gin and Gorm.

 ## To-Do

-- [x] Build out API structure for users and recipes
-- [x] Add user authentication
+- [ ] Work out image handling function
-- [ ] Add final email handling
+- [ ] Work out permanent email handling solution
+- [ ] Limit registrations to local (new users must verify before being able to login, which can only be done locally for now)
-- [ ] Deploy and host
+- [ ] TBD

 ## Getting Started